 - 1/4 teaspoon kosher salt

-To serve: Fill the shells with the chicken, drizzle with avocado sauce, and add any desired toppings.
+- To serve: Fill the shells or tortillas with the chicken, drizzle with avocado sauce, and add any desired toppings.
 Enjoy immediately.

 - Store leftover chicken in an airtight container in the refrigerator for up to 4 days or freeze for up to 3 months.
 Let thaw overnight in the refrigerator.
 Reheat gently on the stove with a splash of chicken stock or extra salsa to keep it from drying out.

 - Leftover avocado sauce can be refrigerated in an airtight container or mason jar (press a piece of plastic wrap over the top to protect it from air) for up to 2 days.

 Join today and start saving your favorite recipes